Makuna/NeoPixelBus/ReadMe.md

 instantiates a RgbColor object by converting the HslColor into RGB.

 #### uint8_t CalculateBrightness()
-returns the general brightness of the pixe, averaging color.
+returns the general brightness of the pixel, averaging of the color components.

 #### void Darken(uint8_t delta)
 this will darken the color by the given amount